davewat/turbo-queue/README.md

 A process begins using the enqueue class to load data into the "queue".
 The "queue" is made up of files on disk.
 The files are batches of data.
 When the process has **filled** a batch, either by reaching the maximum items for a batch or by timeout (both configurable), the batch is "rolled" to be made "available" to a dequeue process to use, and a new batch file is created and filled.

 #### Dequeue - unloading data from a queue
-A process beging using the dequeue class to unload data from a "queue".
+A process begins using the dequeue class to unload data from a "queue".
 The "dequeue" process begins by scanning the assigned queue folder for any "available" files, which are "batches" of data.
 If one is found, it takes ownership of the file to ensure another process doesn't use it.
 Once owned (by a renaming process) the data items are "yielded" to the calling process.
 When the batch is exausted, the file is deleted, and the dequeue process begins again to look for any available batches.

 #### File naming steps: